ethereum-optimism/stack-docs/src/docs/understand/explainer.md

 ## Upgrading Optimism to Become a Superchain

-We believe the following changes (after the Bedrock release) are required to create a initial Superchain that makes it possible to deploy and upgrade many chains with the same bridge:
+We believe the following changes (after the Bedrock release) are required to create an initial Superchain that makes it possible to deploy and upgrade many chains with the same bridge:

 ### Upgrade the Bedrock bridge to be a chain factory